 The ICIS-BioLegend William E. Paul Award is bestowed upon a leading biomedical research scientist who has made outstanding contributions to cytokine research, either in a basic or applied field as demonstrated by publications, oral presentations and consistent scientific advancements in cytokine biology throughout their career, through the generosity of BioLegend.
 The awardee is selected by the ICIS Awards Committee based on nominations received from the international scientific community.
 The selection is based on strength and consistency throughout their career of cytokine research publications in peer reviewed journals, contributions to cytokine biology through the publication of reviews and book chapters, long term evidence of presenting their work on cytokine biology to the international community in oral presentations and leadership in the field as demonstrated by organization of cytokine biology meetings and chairing of sessions focused on cytokine biology at national/international meetings.

-This award was established in 2016 and is given to an investigator that has made significant contributions to cytokine and interferon research throughout their career through the generosity of BioLegend.
+This award was established in 2016 and renewed in perpetuity in 2022 through the generosity of BioLegend.

-The award consists of $2,500 and a crystal block with the 3 D structure of IL-4, the cytokine most associated with Dr. Paul’s research, as well as travel expense reimbursement to attend and present at the Annual Meeting.
+The award consists of $5,000 and a crystal block with the 3 D structure of IL-4, the cytokine most associated with Dr. Paul’s research, which includes travel expenses to attend and present at the Annual Meeting.